Special Education: How to Apply

 How do students with special education needs apply for school?

-Students with an IEP may be required to submit an enrollment application if they are new to SFUSD, entering a transitional grade (TK, kindergarten, sixth and ninth), Access/Transition Services, transferring to another school, or if there are changes to their special education needs.
+Students with an IEP may be required to submit an enrollment application if they are new to SFUSD*, entering a transitional grade (transitional kindergarten, kindergarten, sixth and ninth), Access/Transition Services for 18-22 year olds, transferring to another school, or have changes to their special education needs.
 The same SFUSD enrollment application is used for all students.
-Families should attach their student’s IEP (if available) to the application and meet with a Special Education placement counselor.

-Outside of the regular enrollment period, the Educational Placement Center (EPC) will assign students to schools that meet their educational needs and have seats available.
-Students with special needs or mobility, vision or hearing impairments and who request to be in the same school as their siblings will receive a sibling tiebreaker preference as long as their selected school also provides the special education services required in their IEPs.
+Students with special education needs or mobility, vision or hearing impairments who request to be in the same school as their siblings will receive a sibling tiebreaker preference as long as their selected school also provides the special education services required within their IEP.

 Does your child need special education services?

 If you think that your child needs special education services, please contact the following: